AWS Service Catalog connector

-- Configure a connection to BMC Integration Service in the Application Settings of BMC Digital Workplace Catalog.
+- Configure a connection to BMC Integration Service in the Application Settings of the BMC Digital Workplace Catalog.
 For details about how to configure the connection, see Integrating BMC Digital Workplace Catalog with BMC Helix Integration Service.

 To configure AWS Service Catalog connector

 You must configure AWS Service Catalog connector before you can use its capabilities.